Chapter 22 - A Desperate Escape

 "Argh."
-Wolf managed to crawl backwards out of the hole.
+Wolf wiggled backwards out of the hole.
 "We can't get married we're too young."

 "Not in this land.
 I checked up on it.
 Look at us; we belong here for now."

-Wolf scrunched his forehead, then he fingered his bullet necklace.
-There was a dull cracking sound coming from the walls of the tomb.
-Sally was shivering.
-He had to get her out, now.
-He took her trembling hands in his.
+Wolf scrunched his forehead, and then he fingered his bullet necklace; his reminder that all decisions have consequences.
+A dull crack sounded in the wall of the tomb and Sally started shivering.
+I've got get her out, now.
+He took her trembling hands in his trembling hands.
 "I'll marry you until we see the sun or stars again."

 Sally looked down disappointed, then she looked up into his eyes, "Agreed."

-Wolf lightly squeezed her hands.
-"I Wolf marry you Sally until death or until we see the sky again."
+Wolf squeezed her hands.
+"I Wolf marry you Sally Windsor until death or until we see the sky again."

-"And I Sally marry you Wolf until death or we see the sky again."
+"And I Sally marry you Wolf Wolverine until death, or we see the sky again."

 "There, are you happy?"